-But automation is also about closing the feedback loop: getting observations, metrics from running system fed back into your team’s product backlog.
+But automation is also about closing the feedback loop: getting observations and metrics from the running systems fed back into your team’s product backlog.

-DevOps is not about moving big chunks of changes to production, but instead, moving to a constant flow of small and easier to control changes.
+DevOps is not about moving big chunks of changes to production, but instead, moving to a constant flow of small and easier-to-control changes.
 Flow, as in Kanban: limited work in progress, small batches.
-And moving to the production does not automatically mean: "going live".
+And moving to production does not automatically mean: "going live".
 If there is a dependency with other code that is not yet ready, you can still disable your code via feature toggling until everything is ready to be activated.

 This is crucial to improving: define metrics on your process.
-How good are the things going in your organisation?
+How good are things going in your organization?
 Where is room for improvement?
-And the apply the typical Plan-Do-Check-Act/Adjust approach to gradually improve your way of working.
+And apply the typical Plan-Do-Check-Act/Adjust approach to gradually improve your way of working.

-DevOps teams take full responsibility over their system.
+DevOps teams take full responsibility for their system.
 But this does not mean that they have to reinvent the wheel over and over again.
 They learn from their peers.

-Recently I had a discussion with a colleague who is a certified SAFe® Program Consultant and trainer.
+I recently discussed with a colleague who is a certified SAFe® Program Consultant and trainer.
 According to this colleague, SAFe® doesn’t talk about CALMS but about CALMR instead.
 She wanted to be sure we tell the same story and don’t confuse the people we train and coach.
-I am not going to give a full explanation of SAFe's definition of Devops, you can read it yourself on the SAFe® site (more specifically on this page www.scaledagileframework.com/devops).
+I am not going to give a full explanation of SAFe's definition of Devops; you can read it yourself on the SAFe® site (more specifically on this page www.scaledagileframework.com/devops).

 But I will briefly explain what the acronym CALMR stands for according to SAFe®: